Are you interested in making the leap into becoming a technical program manager (TPM)?

 Planning & Strategic Thinking

 Risk Management skills are also necessary when developing various business programs.
 Because of a TPM's focus on an organization's long-term, strategic goals, a successful TPM must have the ability to recognize, measure, and mitigate the many risks that come with any particular approach.
 They must be able to make prudent decisions when it comes to how to best apply an organization's time, resources, and personnel to achieve some end.

-Deep Understanding of Business Goals
+Deep Understanding of a Business Goals

 Project & Personnel Management

 All TPMs must coordinate several interrelated technical projects across the many teams that are involved.
 They must develop their program's roadmaps and strategies while also leading all the teams that ultimately execute them.
 This is where great people skills come into play, allowing TPMs to work with various teams, influence and get buy-ins in various situations, make strategic decisions, and to be able to get the team's trust.
 Previous experience managing people may be very helpful in this regard.

 Communication is the foundation of the position, as TPMs must communicate the strategies, roadmaps, issues connected with their programs to all the principal stakeholders involved.
 Therefore, exceptional communication skills are essential for all program managers but are especially critical for technical program managers.
 TPMs are tasked with communicating complex technical ideas to both technical and non-technical members of their teams alike.
 In doing so, they must keep everyone on the same page.
 This can be a rather unique communication challenge that potential TPMs should keep in mind.